rhymeyang/Se/docs/308/Week04.md

 ### Key Components of IT Policies, Standards, Processes, and Procedures:

-1. IT Standards: Standards provide consistency in technology and operations, ensuring that all IT systems are aligned with organizational goals.
+1. **IT Standards**: Standards provide consistency in technology and operations, ensuring that all IT systems are aligned with organizational goals.
-2. IT Processes: Processes are high-level activities that dictate how IT systems are managed and maintained to ensure alignment with business goals.
+2. **IT Processes**: Processes are high-level activities that dictate how IT systems are managed and maintained to ensure alignment with business goals.
-3. IT Procedures: Detailed steps that IT personnel must follow when implementing policies and processes, ensuring consistency and compliance.
+3. **IT Procedures**: Detailed steps that IT personnel must follow when implementing policies and processes, ensuring consistency and compliance.

 ## Management Practices in IT Governance